If you have a rewards credit card, you’re likely already earning cash back, points, or miles on every purchase you make.

 |Wells Fargo’s Go Far Rewards||Earn More Mall||Have an eligible Wells Fargo Go Far Rewards account|

-While the bank-run shopping portals may require that you have an eligible card to access their portal, and may even say you have to pay with one of those eligible cards to earn the extra rewards, that may not always be the case.
+While the bank-run shopping portals may require you have an eligible card to access their portal, and may even say you have to pay with one of those eligible cards to earn the extra rewards, that may not always be the case.
 You may be able to use another bank’s credit card (or even a debit or gift card) to complete your purchases once on a retailer’s site.

 Other Online Shopping Portals

 There are also online shopping portals that are completely separate from traditional credit card and travel rewards programs.
-These also require enrollment, which again is free, but the rewards are more often cash rather than points or miles.
+These also require enrollment, which is free, but the rewards are more often cash rather than points or miles.
 Here are a few examples:

 - BeFrugal: Get cash back or gift cards